danielgraciapalacios/the-godfather-game-discord/README.md

-# Godfather Discord Rich Presence
+# The Godfather Discord Rich Presence

 Discord Rich Presence for **The Godfather: The Game** (PC, EA, 2006) — including the Spanish edition *El Padrino*.